redhat-cop/egressip-ipam-operator/readme.md

 4. the relative Azure machine is assigned the additional IP on the primary NIC (support for secondary interfaces in not available).
 5. the relative `hostsubnet` is updated to reflect the assigned IP, the `egressIP` field is updated.

 By default, the Egress IP address is added to the members of the backend pool of the load balancer.
 The determination of whether to attach this assignment is configured through the `egressip-ipam-operator.redhat-cop.io/azure-egress-load-balancer` annotation.
-Valid values are `same-as-primary-ip` (Default as well as undefined) which will associate the IP address to the load balancer or `none` which will not associate any address.
+Valid values are `same-as-primary-ip` (Default as well as undefined) which will associate the IP address to the same load balancer as the primary IP on the same NIC or `none` which will not associate any address.
 When operating in Azure Red Hat OpenShift, it is recommended that `none` by specified.

 ## Support for vSphere